securityfirst/tent-content/contents_en/operations/sexual-assault/expert/legal-action.md

 *	Seek out a reliable and experienced lawyer.
 Ask the embassy if you are in another country.
 *	Learn about the procedures and time limits for reporting the crime to the police.
-*	The victim may need official documentation like a police report if she decides to initiate prosecution of the attacker, to access legal abortion services or to obtain HIV treatment at an affordable price.
+*	The victim may need official documentation like a police report if she/he decides to initiate prosecution of the attacker, to access legal abortion services or to obtain HIV treatment at an affordable price.
 * 	It is not uncommon for the victim to suffer a second trauma as a result of insensitive treatment by the police.